 There are also much stricter requirements around which traders can be copied.
 This is to stop the presence of “lucky” traders without real expertise and knowledge.
-Money protection also has become tighter.
+Money protection regulations have also become tighter.
 The copy trading platforms can impose minimum amounts required for investment in a trader, and also limit investment in large positions depending on the equity of an account.
 The amount of control which the copy trader had over the copier is also now limited to the amount which is invested and no other controls beyond that point.

 Does Copy Trading actually work?

-The all important question which you will inevitably ask is, does copy trading work?
-The answer is the same as with many forms of trading, it does work, but it is not a fool proof system.
+Copy trading can be successful, however it is not a fool proof system.
 There is always the possibility of losing money as with every trading technique.
-It is important then that, more than just thinking of it as a forex trading copy and paste system, that you actually study both the broker, and traders you will follow to give yourself the tools you need to succeed.
+Rather than thinking of copy trading as a forex trading copy and paste system, you should closely study both the broker and traders you will follow to give yourself the tools you need to succeed and manage risk.

 How to start Copy Trading

-Whether it’s how to copy forex signals, or others like copy stock traders, and everything in between, then there are a few simple steps you can follow to get started.
+Whether you are copying forex signals or stock traders, there are a few simple steps you can follow to get started.

-First, you should choose the best copy trade broker you can who meets your needs.
-You can check out our top 10 featuring the best forex signals apps, which comprehends the best copytrading brokers as well as the best copy-trading communities.
-From there you can open a demo account to practice or deposit money into a live account.
-Once you’ve chosen a broker, you will need to choose the best copy trader you want to follow and copy.
+First, you should choose the best copy trade broker that meets your needs.
+You can benefit from our top ten round-up where we review the best forex signals apps, taking into account the best copytrading brokers as well as the best copy-trading communities.
+From there, you can open a demo account to practice or deposit money into a live account.
+Once you’ve chosen a broker, you will need to choose the copy trader you want to follow and copy.